lishwanth/disaster-response-project/README.md

 6. **Access the Dashboard:**
    The dashboard will be accessible at `http://localhost:8501`.
 It will display real-time sentiment analysis and trending topics based on the streamed tweets.

-## Project Components
+## Project Workflow

-### Data Collection
-- The `download_tweets.py` script collects tweets using the Twitter API and streams them through Kafka.
+1. **Data Collection:** Tweets are collected in real-time using the Twitter API and streamed to Kafka.

-### Data Preprocessing
-- The `preprocess.py` script cleans, tokenizes, and preprocesses tweets for sentiment analysis.

-### Sentiment Analysis
-- The `sentiment_analysis.py` script uses a BERT-based model to classify tweets into positive, neutral, or negative sentiments.

-### Topic Modeling
-- The `topic_modeling.py` script applies LDA to identify and display key topics within the tweets.

-### Real-Time Dashboard
-- The `streamlit_app.py` script creates a Streamlit-based dashboard that provides real-time visualization of sentiment analysis and trending topics.
+2. **Data Preprocessing:** Collected tweets are cleaned, tokenized, and preprocessed for analysis.
+3. **Sentiment Analysis:** Preprocessed tweets are analyzed to determine the sentiment (positive, neutral, negative).
+4. **Topic Modeling:** Key topics within the tweets are identified using LDA.
+5. **Visualization:** The results are visualized in a real-time Streamlit dashboard.
+6. **Orchestration:** Apache Airflow is used to automate and orchestrate the entire workflow.

 ## Deployment